Amelia5p/YogaWithBilly/README.md

 The site is responsive from 270px and functions on a range of screen sizes.
 It was built prioritisig mobile's first and media queries were applied to ensure responsiveness on larger screen sizes.

+### Accessibility
+Aria-lables, alt text, color contrast and font selections were thoughtfully chosen to ensure an inclusive and accesible user experience.

 ### Future features
  I would like to implement the following features in the future to allow for an improved user experience:
  - Sign up and Login feature to allow users a personalised experience.
  - A feature which shows users previous classes and upcoming classes.
- - A loyalty scheme where the user gets every 6th class free if they sign up on the site.
+ - A loyalty scheme where the user gets every 6th class free if they sign up on the site, this would increase customer retention.
  - A large library of video and images showing snippets of classes and yoga poses.

 # Testing